 Pvt.
 Clarence L. Allen was born on August 31, 1919, in Lyon County, Kentucky, to Alton D. Allen and Leena Landkin-Allen.
-With his sister and brother, he grew up in Kuttawa, Kentucky.
+With his sister and brother, he grew up in Kuttawa, Kentucky, living on RFD #2.
 He left school after finishing grammar school and worked as a farmhand before joining the Civilian Conservation Corps.

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.